Best practices for getting started with data governance. Data governance is the process of collecting, using, storing and securing your workplace's...

 - Privacy and intellectual property protection: Think back over the last 10 years; how many times have you heard about a data breach that put financial and/or personal information of thousands of people at risk?
 With identity theft always a concern, organizations that collect personal information need to have data governance and security high on the priority list.
 This personal information could be customer credit cards, employee Social Security Numbers, insurance records, or something as simple as addresses and phone numbers.
 It is also necessary to protect internal documents and proprietary information.

 - Avoiding bad data: Bad data can cripple an initiative, derail a project and mislead even the most diligent employee.
 Data governance isn’t just about security; it is about how data is collected and standardized.
 It needs to be accurate and accessible to ensure that the data you are using to inform decisions is the best Often, data in databases can be inaccurate or incomplete, which causes numerous problems.
 Imagine trying to create an e-commerce shopping site, only to find the database of products is filled with incomplete descriptions, no standard capitalization practices, and inaccurate or duplicated identification numbers.
-Suddenly, instead of focusing on the e-commerce site, staff has to spend countless hours correcting the data.
+Suddenly, instead of focusing on the e-commerce site, your staff has to spend countless hours correcting the data.

 So what are the benefits of having good data governance in place?